-Under the supervision of the Director of Research, Deputy Directors of Research and the Commission, the Legal Researcher will carry out research and assist in preparing Consultation Papers and / or a Report or Reports for publication.
+Under the supervision of the Director of Research and Deputy Directors of Research, the Legal Researcher will carry out research and assist in preparing Consultation Papers and / or a Report or Reports for publication.
 The Legal Researcher will be credited as a researcher on the project when a Consultation Paper or Report is published.